yingweiwo

 Additional Infomation

-Neurotropin, a nonprotein extract isolated from inflamed skin of rabbits inoculated with vaccinia virus, is widely used in Japan to treat chronic pain such as neuropathic pain.
-Although some studies have been conducted on the mechanism of the antiallodynic action of Neurotropin, this mechanism has yet to be adequately clarified.[2]
+Neurotropin is a non-protein extract isolated from the inflamed skin of rabbits inoculated with vaccinia virus.
+It is widely used in Japan to treat chronic pain, such as neuropathic pain.
+Although some studies have explored the mechanism of neurotropin's anti-atopic pain action, the mechanism has not been fully elucidated.
+[2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.